aorthey/aorthey.github.io/index.md

 <div class="image-text-container">
   <img src="/assets/images/face_square.png" alt="Face Image" class="circular-image">
-  <p>Hello!
-My name is Andreas Orthey and I am a Principal Robotics Scientist at
+  <p>I am a Principal Robotics Scientist at
   <a href="https://rtr.ai">Realtime Robotics</a> and a Guest Lecturer at the TU Berlin.

   If you are interested in collaborating on podcasts, publications, or otherwise,